 - 3rd Generation MiRo-E has been completely re-engineered and evolved for education from our previous version for University developers.

-- It works straight out of the box using a smartphone to easily configure it to exhibit pet-like behaviour in pastoral / demonstration mode.
+- It works straight out of the box using a smartphone to easily configure it to exhibit pet-like behavior in pastoral / demonstration mode.

 - Flexible platform for learning robotics coding from primary school first principle through to high-level university research.

-- Easy-to-learn programming interface has been specially designed to provide an attractive and accessible method of coding and simulating MiRo.
+- An easy-to-learn programming interface has been specially designed to provide an attractive and accessible method of coding and simulating MiRo.

-Simulate MiRo-E’s behaviour on screen using computer-based Gazebo program, this means a whole class can work on programming and only need one or two MiRo-E’s per classroom.
+Simulate MiRo-E’s behavior on screen using a computer-based Gazebo program, this means a whole class can work on programming and only need one or two MiRo-E’s per classroom.

-- State of the Art Biomimetic AI technology replicates a small mammal’s behaviour
+- State of the Art Biomimetic AI technology replicates a small mammal’s behavior

 - It has a powerful Raspberry Pi B 3+ processor incorporated and loaded with software.